ductsoup/Air-Quality-Sensor-Suite-MkII/README.md

 ## Cascadable running/retained average class
 Embedded systems can reboot/rest randomly but AQI requires a 24 hour avergage.
 To work around this problem, this class allows you to define  a one second sample aggregated to a one minute average, cascaded to a one hour average, cascaded to a one day average (lather, rise and repeat for weekly, monthly or annual), writing the results to storage and reloading as necessary between resets.

-The caveat is that SD cards have a limited number of write cycles so this code writes hourly.
+The caveat is that SD cards have a limited number of write cycles so I've chosen the compromise of writing hourly.